Get Your First Term’s Tuition Covered

 - All applicants must work with an enrollment counselor to apply for the scholarship.
 Fill out the form on this page to start the process.

-- Applicants who were admitted to the program for a prior start term (whether or not they enrolled) are not eligible to apply for a Fall 2021 scholarship award
+- Applicants who were admitted to the program for a prior start term (whether or not they enrolled) are not eligible to apply for this scholarship award

-- Recipients of scholarship funds must register for the Fall term by August 16.
+- Recipients of scholarship funds must register for the Summer term by April 22.
 The merit scholarship funds will be deposited in the student’s account and applied to tuition for the first term.

 - Recipients of a scholarship award are not eligible to receive any other incentive gift or promotional offer.